monicah79/Final-capstone-backend/README.md

 ## 🤝 Acknowledgement <a name="Acknowledgement"></a>

-I would like to thank microverse for their resources.
+I would like to thank Microverse for its resources.
 And my team for the great collaboration through each step.
-Their hard work and insights led to us building something we all proud of.
+Their hard work and insights led to us building something we are all proud of.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>